Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 7.5 Adding Users

-User accounts can be added or modified via the users element, which supports a list of multiple user child elements:
+User accounts can be added or modified via the users element that supports a list of multiple user child elements:

 <users>